Tim-Jackins/git-lessons/README.md

 >A set of tutorials and challenges to ready students for collaboration via Git and GitHub

-These tutorials are for **Charlottesville High School Students** and are intended to be put into a Canvas course.
+These tutorials are for **Charlottesville High School students** and are intended to be put into a Canvas course.
 The Canvas course will be updated to match the tutorials everytime a pull request containing a new topic is merged.

 ## Tutorials